karlo0/AstraZeneca-S2DS/README.md

 Uses `samples.pkl` as input data.<br/>
 Run: `src/clustering/samples_clustering.ipynb`<br/>

-The notebook shows examples of the clustering and labeling, including successes and problematic labeling.<br/>
+The notebook shows examples of the clustering and labeling, including successful and problematic labeling.<br/>
 Problems with the method and potential improvements are also mentioned.